for a more sensical society

 Most people take a "live and let live" approach to members of the LGBTQ+? community.
 And that's how it should be.
 LGBTQ+? folks should have the same rights as everyone else, but not more rights.
 It can be a very tricky subject.
 So much so, that schools should have no role in counseling students about sexual orientation without the express permission of the individual parents involved.
 Many parents do not want LGBTQ+ held up as a lifestyle for their children to aspire to, unless their child's natural instincts are already headed in that direction.
 Complicating the picture even more, some children are born with both sexual organs - hermaphrodites, which can create a serious dilemma.
 Regarding the "transgender rights" issue - to claim the rights of the opposite sex - a person's sex at birth should be the determining factor, particularly as it pertains to government contracts, regulations, IDs, and access to single-sex bathrooms, showers, prisons, colleges, sororities, prisons, and particularly sports.
 Girls & women's sports, under proposed changes to Title 9 and other sports organizations' rules, are systematically destroyed when transgender athletes (males) are allowed to join in girls & women's competitions, often threatening the safety of females due to males larger and stronger physical size.
 It's so blatantly unfair that it defies all common sense.
 More worrisome is medical advice that convinces children and parents that surgery and lifetime medications are the only answers to gender confusion, when both the physical and emotional side effects can be devastating.
 As far as pronouns are concerned, it is confusing, frustrating, and dividing the public unnecessarily.
 Who is going to remember everyone's "personal pronoun" anyway?
 I can't remember my own middle name.
 Wear a name tag if this issue is that important to you.
 Or dress in a manner that suggests how you want to be addressed.
 After all, that's why people wear wedding rings.
 But, there is a bigger issue involved that rarely gets much publicity.
 Why are so many children today being born sexually confused, both physically and mentally?
 Many scientists point to excess exposure to estrogen, a female hormone, found in foods like soy & dairy, contraception pills, fertilizers, pesticides, fossil, fuels, etc., as well as other medications and vaccines, all of which may contribute to the disruption of human sexual development and mutation of DNA.
 This has been observed in wild animals for decades, and most of it is attributed to pollution.
 So, it stands to reason that human sexual development is being adversely affected, as well.
 It's an issue that needs to be addressed for the future of humanity could be at stake.
 Here's an old article of mine on this subject - http://www.thelandesreport.com/EstrogenOverload.htm ________________________________________________________________________________________________________________________ |

 We each need to build our own curriculum that will ensure that our children are being properly educated at home and at school.
 Ideally, the federal government should provide free online educational material and testing for all grade levels, including college and post graduate courses, as well as free online job training material.
 States can decide their own curriculums, but it would be helpful for the federal government to supply a base of support or alternative.
 I strongly believe in a public school education because these children are our future.
 When our best and brightest opt out of local public schools for private options, everyone loses.
 Everyone disconnects from each other's reality.
 And those parents and students who would be the most pro-active and successful advocates for a good education, leave behind students and their parents who really need their leadership.
 It creates a learning ghetto for the poor and unlucky, who will naturally be resentful as they get older.
 Parents can run, but the public can't hide from the results of a poor public school education.
 That said, I don't believe that we can or should outlaw private options.
 People have a right to choose, however, private school & charter parents do not have the same right to complain about their children's education as do local public school parents.
 If private & charter school parents do complain, they risk their children's removal from school, with no legal recourse.
 Regarding home schooling, in my opinion it is just too isolating in general, although it can be appropriate in certain circumstances.
 So, how to make any school great?
 We need to check out the curriculum, plus review their text books and work papers.
 Clearly, something has gone terribly wrong in that so many students are failing to learn.
 1) Set specific goals for the students to meet, 2) Have a teacher and an aid in every classroom, and invite the parents and volunteers into the classroom to observe and assist the teachers.
 3) Balance students' education evenly between knowledge and skills, from primitive to high tech.
 4) Provide course materials "free" online and for download for the benefit of both students, parents, and the public; and for every grade level (K to PHD) and on every subject and skill.
 (It would be great if the federal and/or state governments would provide this information without slipping in any crazy agendas.)
 5) Have lots of volunteer hallway monitors trained to keep the peace, 6) Transfer disruptive students to special schools where their needs can be properly addressed, 7) Make sure the classrooms have big windows that let the light in, 8) Let students outside for at least 30 minutes every day, 9) Give all kids free meals that are nutritious, and 10) Fill the school with uplifting and inspiring art, music, literature, etc..
 The "knowledge half" of the curriculum should include critical thinking (i.e., making sense), manners and morals, philosophy, religion, politics, science, math, grammar, history, etc..
 The "skills half" should span the range of primitive skills to high technology, as well as life skill such as how to apply for a job or school, write a check, budget your money, get a job, start a business, maintain a car and house, etc..
 In particular, students should know all about our wild world and its uses, as well as how to make their own food, clothing, shelter, furniture, etc..
 And last but not least, skills should include sports and dance (particularly line dances)!
 People need to work with their "hands and minds together" in order to really learn about life.
 They need to experience things first hand, not just read about them in books.
 However, most schools don't do that.
 And, too much of what they teach has no practical application.
 Students need to get outside of the schools to visit town hall meetings, factories, farms, laboratories, and offices, not just go to museums and play parks.
 And there needs to be robust "work study" programs for students.
 In addition, every school should have a school store with items for sale that the students made themselves.
-We can change our children's education for the better.
+We can change our children's education for the better if we get involved.
 Go to school board meetings and lobby for a balanced curriculum between knowledge and skills.
 And that means skills training for all students, not just the vocational kids.
 Grandparents and non-parents should also attend school board meetings because many parents are afraid to do it because of the real threat of backlash on their children...which does happen.
 But that's life.
 We all have a civic duty to do what's right for our children and their future.
 It really does take a village to raise a child. ________________________________________________________________________________________________________________________ |

 PERSONAL STUFF